 Basic net income per share is computed by dividing net income by the weighted average number of shares outstanding during the period.
-Diluted income per share reflects the potential dilution that could occur if all outstanding share options were exercised or converted into common shares.
-For the year ended December 31, 2008, 1,038,624 share options were excluded from the computation of diluted earnings per share because they were anti-dilutive under the treasury stock method, in accordance with the FASB's Statement of Financial Accounting Standards No. 128 Earnings Per Share.
-For the year ended December 31, 2007, 1,044,734 share options were excluded from the computation of diluted earnings per share because they were anti-dilutive.
-For the year ended
+Diluted net income per share reflects the potential dilution that could occur if all outstanding share options were exercised or converted into common shares.
+For the years ended December 31, 2009, 2008 and 2007, 1,062,438, 1,038,624 and 1,044,734 share options were excluded, respectively from the computation of diluted earnings per share because they were anti-dilutive under the treasury stock method.
+A reconciliation of the numerator and denominator of basic earnings per share ("EPS") with that of diluted EPS for the years ended December 31, 2009, 2008 and 2007 is presented as follows: